MalwareWerewolf/RaptorSA/README.md

 to read the entire project.
 I made this so new users can also look at the methods used for certain commands and get some ideas for their Discord bot.
 When i was developing the bot i was totally new to node js, i did not even know what was an arrow function.
 At some point i learnt discord.js api and node js thanks to various tutorials that i found on internet.
+In the next days i will publish the entire project.

 # Api keys and tokens